-Although the SDF is among the smaller regional militaries with just 247,100 active duty troops and 55,900 reserves, it has access to cutting-edge technology in both equipment and infrastructure.
+Although the SDF is among the smaller regional militaries with just 247,000 active-duty troops and 55,900 reserves, it has access to cutting-edge technology in both equipment and infrastructure.
 Its small size is based on a comparison to China, North and South Korean, Russia and the US.
 In actuality, the SDF is a top 10 military globally (twice as big as Australia).

-Ground Self-Defense Force: Japan's Ground SDF is a wellequipped, well-trained force of 150,700 active-duty troops.
+Ground Self-Defense Force: Japan's Ground SDF is a well-equipped, well-trained force of 150,200 active-duty troops.
 The Ground SDF has 5 regional commands, 1 special forces unit, 18 maneuver divisions and brigades (including armored, mechanized, light, air maneuver, and aviation), and numerous combat support brigades.

-Maritime Self-Defense Force: Consisting of 45,300 activeduty personnel, Japan's Maritime SDF is also a capable force organized into escort flotillas with fleet the entire consisting of 137 submarines. ships. and vessels.
+Maritime Self-Defense Force: Consisting of 45,300 activeduty personnel, Japan's Maritime SDF is also a capable force organized into escort flotillas with the entire fleet consisting of 139 submarines. shins. and vessels.
 Marine bases are located on Yokosuka.
 Kure.
 Sasebo.
 Maizuru. and Ominato.

-Air Self-Defense Force: Japan's Air SDF consists of 46,900 active-duty personnel and has 322 combat capable aircraft, 52 helicopters, and 30 squadrons.
+Air Self-Defense Force: Japan's Air SDF consists of 47,000 active-duty personnel and has 331 combat capable aircraft, 52 helicopters, and 70 squadrons.